ubclaunchpad/LP-website/handbook/project-management/repositories.md

 ### Testing interactions with other services

-Often, you will want to test interactions with other services such as a database (Postgres, MongoDB, DynamoDB, etc).
+Often, you will want to test interactions with other services such as a database (PostgreSQL, MongoDB, DynamoDB, etc).
 The best way to do this is to run them as Docker containers locally - this makes them easy to set up and validate behaviour against.
 This also helps during development, since you can spin up your project locally without setting up authentication against a deployed instance and potentially running into problems with, for example, sharing a database with someone else.

 In your programmatic tests, if you write to a database, make sure to include "teardown" steps after each test (to revert any changes a test makes, to avoid affecting other tests).